 Graduate Certificate in Risk Management

-Risk management certificates are available for specific areas of interest, like health care or financial investing.
-Some certificate programs focus on financial risk management; others look at decision-making and risk management.
+Risk management graduate certificates are available for specific areas of interest, like health care or financial investing.
+Some programs focus on financial risk management; others look at decision-making and risk management.
 Programs are often available through online study, as they are geared toward working professionals.
-These 1- to 2-semester graduate certificate programs usually require that applicants have work experience - sometimes a minimum of three years - and a bachelor's degree.
+Spanning 1- to 2-semesters, these programs usually require that applicants have work experience - sometimes a minimum of three years - and a bachelor's degree.

 Students may have to complete as few as four courses to earn this certificate.
-Courses in a risk management program teach students to recognize and understand business, financial and insurance risks.
+Courses teach students to recognize and understand business, financial and insurance risks.
 Students learn to minimize risks and maximize business returns through effective evaluation of risks and financial choice in courses like:

 - Incident response